In this article:

 You can use your funds from a cash-out refinance for just about anything you want.
 Some of the more common reasons include home improvements, debt consolidation and other major expenses.

-- Closing costs: You can expect to pay between 2% and 6% of your new loan amount in closing costs, which can easily amount to several thousand dollars.
-The amount you'll pay to refinance will play a big role in determining whether a cash-out refinance is the smart move.
-Don't forget to compare the benefits with these costs to ensure it's a good fit for you.
+- Closing costs: You can expect to pay between 2% and 6% of your new loan amount in closing costs, which can easily amount to several thousand dollars in upfront out-of-pocket expenses.

-- Spending habits: If you're thinking of using a cash-out refinance to consolidate credit card debt, you may be enabling poor spending habits to continue unless you have a plan to avoid racking up a new balance on your credit card accounts.
+- Doesn't change spending habits: If you're thinking of using a cash-out refinance to consolidate credit card debt, you may be enabling poor spending habits to continue unless you have a plan to avoid racking up a new balance on your credit card accounts.

 How to Qualify for a Cash-Out Refinance

 Every lender has its own set of credit criteria, so work directly with lenders through the preapproval process to determine your eligibility.
-And while it's possible to get a cash-out refinance with bad credit, there may be additional requirements to mitigate the risk the lender is taking on.
+And while it's possible to get a cash-out refinance with bad credit, there may be additional requirements to mitigate the risk to the lender (such as a higher interest rate).

 Depending on why you're considering a cash-out refinance, you may have several appealing options to save or borrow money.
 Here are some to consider:

-Personal loans are a versatile form of borrowing you can use to cover a wide variety of expenses, but there are some restrictions to keep in mind (many lenders won't let you borrow to cover college expenses, for instance).
-Securing funding through a personal loan issuer can be a good option for debt consolidation, home improvements and other major expenses.
+Personal loans are a versatile form of borrowing you can use to cover a wide variety of expenses.
+A personal loan can be a good option for debt consolidation, home improvements and other major expenses.

 Home Equity Loan or Line of Credit

 Another way to tap your home's equity at a lower cost is through a home equity loan or a home equity line of credit (HELOC).
-Unlike a cash-out refinance, these are separate loans that you can use to consolidate debt, finance home renovations or pay for other large expenses.
+Unlike a cash-out refinance, these are second mortgage loans that you can use to consolidate debt, finance home renovations or pay for other large expenses.

 Debt Snowball or Avalanche Methods

-While the debt and snowball approaches to paying down debt won't give you an immediate cash infusion, they can save you money on interest and create more cash in your budget over time.
+If you're considering a cash-out refinance to pay down debt, the debt avalanche and snowball approaches can save you money on interest and create more cash in your budget over time.

 The debt avalanche method is a similar strategy but targets your balances with the highest interest rates first.
 With this approach, you may be able to save more on interest versus the debt snowball method.
 But if you're struggling to stay motivated with your debt payoff, the snowball approach may give you more wins early on.